 Superior Performance of Micro Pulse LiDAR for Aerosol Mapping Applications

-Robert Rissland, Director, Int’l Sales for Micro Pulse LiDAR, part of Hexagon, explains the advantages of the polarized, single-photon detecting Mini Micro Pulse Lidar (MiniMPL) over Doppler Wind Lidar systems.
+Robert Rissland, Director, Int’l Sales for Micro Pulse LiDAR, explains the advantages of the polarized, single-photon detecting Mini Micro Pulse Lidar (MiniMPL) over Doppler Wind Lidar systems.

 For wide-area aerosol detection, differentiation and concentration mapping, the best tools for the job must offer autonomous continuous operations in varying weather conditions and collect reliable data to support accurate analysis.
 When considering the critical performance differences between polarized aerosol lidar such as Micro Pulse LiDAR (MPL) and Doppler Wind LiDAR, it is clear that MPL is the only realistic remote sensing technology for mapping aerosols.
 This type of polarized technology is the basis for the MiniMPL instrument, a rugged and portable scanning unit optimized for a variety of applications related to emissions monitoring and air quality.

 One of the unique features of the MiniMPL is its coverage range.
 With a vertical range of 15 km and a horizontal range of 6 km, data are collected over a much broader area than with most Doppler LiDARs, except for the biggest most expensive systems on the market.
 The scan patterns of the MiniMPL are also fully programmable to suit the individual application.
 If the mission is to provide wide-area coverage for tracking and analysis of dust plumes or other emissions, the MiniMPL is the most cost-effective solution.